 - Calculate your damages so that we understand how much compensation you should demand

-If it becomes apparent that your case may have to go to trial, our team will also prepare materials for the litigation process.
-A lawyer from our team will present your case and discuss how the other party should be held liable for your injuries and damages.
+If your case must go to trial, our team will also prepare materials for the litigation process.
+A lawyer from our team will present your motorcycle accident case to the jury and discuss how the other party should be held liable for your injuries and damages.

 You Must Submit Your Case By Its Statutory Deadline in South Carolina

-Many motorcyclists end their cases in an insurance settlement.
-However, when the other party’s insurer remains uncooperative during negotiations or refuses to admit liability, other action may need to be taken if you want to pursue compensation.
+Many motorcycle accident cases end in an insurance settlement.
+However, when the other party’s insurer remains uncooperative during negotiations or refuses to admit liability, our lawyers may need to take further action if you want to pursue compensation.

-In the event you decide to file a personal injury lawsuit about your motorcycle accident, you must abide by South Carolina’s statute of limitations, found in S.C.
+If you decide to file a personal injury lawsuit about your motorcycle accident, you must abide by South Carolina’s statute of limitations, found in S.C.
 Ann. § 15-3-530.
-Per this statute, you generally have three years from the date of the accident to file your case.
-If you do not file your lawsuit within this time frame, then:
+Per this statute, you generally have three years from the collision date to file with the courts.
+If you do not file within this time frame, then:

-- A judge may dismiss your case since you filed past its statutory deadline.
+- A judge may dismiss your case since you filed it past the statutory deadline.

-- The opposing party would also have grounds to request a dismissal if they find this out as your case is being heard.
+- The opposing party will also have grounds to request a dismissal if they find this out as your case is being heard.

-- You may lose your opportunity to pursue and collect compensation, leaving you with the responsibility of covering your damages.
+- You may lose your opportunity to pursue compensation, making you responsible for covering your damages.

-If you are filing a wrongful death lawsuit in South Carolina, then you generally have three years from your loved one’s death to file your case.
-The same rules apply if you file past its deadline.
+If you are filing a wrongful death lawsuit in South Carolina, you generally have three years from your loved one’s death to sue.
+The same rules apply if you file past this deadline.

 What to Do After Getting Into a Motorcycle Crash in South Carolina

-- Calling the police as soon as possible so that a police report can be entered and later used in your legal dispute
+- Call law enforcement as soon as possible to create a police report of the incident, which you can use in your legal dispute.

-- Taking photographs of the accident scene, the damage to your vehicle or motorcycle, and your injuries
+- Take photographs of the accident scene, the damage to your vehicle or motorcycle, and your injuries.

-- Contacting Anastopoulo Law Firm immediately for legal help
+- Considering reaching out to Anastopoulo Law Firm for legal help.

-If you were unable to retrieve evidence at the scene of the accident because it was too dangerous (e.g., you were on I-95 or I-77) or you were too injured, that is fine.
-Our team may be able to retrieve evidence from the scene if you contact us soon enough or search for evidence that captured the event.
+If you could not retrieve evidence at the accident scene because it was too dangerous (e.g., you were on I-95 or I-77) or you were too injured, no need to worry.
+Our team could still retrieve evidence from the scene if you contact us soon enough, or we will search for footage that captured the event.

 Complete a Free Case Evaluation form now